Economy of the Netherlands from 1500–1700: Anglo-Dutch conflict in the 17th century

-Relations with the English took a turn for the worst in the late 17th century.
+Relations with the English took a turn for the worse in the late 17th century.
 In 1661, the English passed the Navigation Acts in order to prevent its colonies from trading with overseas merchants and/or vessels.
 This act was arguably passed as an offensive move towards the Dutch due to their triumph in global commerce.
 The passing of this act resulted in three separate Anglo-Dutch wars throughout 1652-1675.
 The first war lasted throughout 1652-1654.
 The English won this war and took with them 1,000 Dutch merchant ships.

 The second of these wars was a result of two incidents.
 The first occurred when the English captured two Dutch posts located in West Africa and the latter incident being the taking of New Amsterdam.
 This was a rather detrimental war to both sides and ended due to exhaustion of materials and power.
 The war concluded, though, and both sides claimed victory in this war that lasted from 1664 to 1674.

 During the third Anglo-Dutch War, the English gave support to the French to invade the Dutch.
 Due to common concern in waging war with the Dutch, both the French and the English signed the Treaty of Dover.
 The Dutch had since allied with the Spanish (Nelson-Burns).
 The war resulted in the defeat of the Dutch.
 The Dutch were forced to retreat from southern trade and the English ultimately gained their losses.